PeterrHH/COMP3331/README.md

 # COMP3331

 Assignment for COMP3331 Term 1 2024.
 For details checkout assignment spec.
+Do not copy as assignment spec is subject to change

 ## Project Architecture